African American church in St. Landry Parish sets reopening date two years after it was destroyed by arsonist - NewsBreak

 African American church in St. Landry Parish sets reopening date two years after it was destroyed by arsonist

-ST. LANDRY PARISH, La.
-(KLFY) –The rebuilding process is nearly complete for Mt.
-Pleasant Missionary Baptist Church in the same spot the old church stood for over 100 years, before an arsonist destroyed it two years ago.

-Over two years ago, Rev. Gerald Toussaint and his congregation watched as their church was burned to the ground because of a hate crime.Suspicious fires consume 3 black churches in 10 days in a Louisiana parish
+Rev. Gerald Toussaint and his congregation watched as their church burned to the ground.

 “Everything we’ve been through, COVID and everything happening in the world, we see a bright side.”
 Toussaint said.

-The rebuilding process is nearly complete for Mt.
-Pleasant, the church that stood on Highway 182 in Opelousas for over 100 years, before it was destroyed.
+The rebuilding process is nearly complete for the church that stood on Highway 182 in Opelousas for over 100 years.

-“Compared to two years ago, moral is good, the people are excited.”Oklahoma authorities issue Amber Alert for missing 5-year-old Ada girl

 In April, 2019, 23-year-old Holden Matthews set fire to the church along with two other predominantly African American churches.